- investment is made in a foreign convertible currency;

 As the overall procedure of obtaining a permanent residency in Ukraine takes times, if you wish to relocate to Ukraine earlier, you can get a temporary residence permit in Ukraine (issued for 1 year and renewable).
 For that, the Ukrainian company founded by you, can employ you as a director and get a work permit for you which is a legal ground to obtain the temporary residence permit.

-Summing up, foreign nationals are allowed to get a Ukrainian permanent residency through an investment in the economy of Ukraine for not less than USD 100,000 or its equivalent.
+foreign nationals are allowed to get a Ukrainian permanent residency through an investment in the economy of Ukraine for not less than USD 100,000 or its equivalent.
 In order to complete all the steps properly and get Ukrainian permanent residency, it is highly advisable to hire a local professional consultant to advise and assist you with the application process.